metamath/lamp-guide/docs/11/index.md

 As always, start up metamath-lamp.

-We need to erase any previous materials.
+If you've already been using metamath-lamp to prove something else, that means we need to erase the proof steps we have.
+Here's how to do that:

 > Select the checkbox on the
 > [editor command icon bar](#editor-command-icon-bar)